 We accrue a potential loss if we believe the loss is probable and can be reasonably estimated, based on information that is available at the time.
 Any accrual would be charged to earnings and included in Trade payables and other liabilities or Other non-current liabilities.
 Any cash settlement would be deducted from cash from operating activities.
 We estimate the amount of the loss by analyzing potential outcomes and assuming various litigation and settlement strategies.

-EMPLOYEE BENEFIT PLANS
+POST-EMPLOYMENT BENEFIT PLANS

 Expected Long-Term Rate of Return